erizov/Professor/semester_14/lecture_100_documentation_ai/contextual_help/school.en.md

-# Contextual Help
+# Contextual Documentation Help

 ## Simple Explanation

-Contextual Documentation Help is an algorithm used to solve specific problems in computer science.
+Contextual Documentation Help is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying contextual help to solve specific tasks in contextual;
-- using contextual help in production systems for help;
-- integrating contextual help into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of contextual help:
+Consider a specific example of how contextual documentation help works:

-1. Data preparation: input data for contextual help (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of contextual help to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the contextual help algorithm do?
+1. What does the contextual documentation help algorithm do?
-2. In what situations is contextual help used?
+2. In what situations is contextual documentation help used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does contextual help handle edge cases?
+1. How does contextual documentation help handle edge cases?
-2. What are the advantages and disadvantages of contextual help?
+2. What are the advantages and disadvantages of contextual documentation help?
-3. Can the performance of contextual help be improved?
+3. Can the performance of contextual documentation help be improved?

 ### Advanced

-1. What is the time complexity of contextual help?
+1. What is the time complexity of contextual documentation help?
-2. How does contextual help work with large volumes of data?
+2. How does contextual documentation help work with large volumes of data?
-3. How can contextual help be optimized?
+3. How can contextual documentation help be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the contextual help algorithm.
+Perform a simple operation with the contextual documentation help algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the contextual help algorithm to a more complex dataset.
+Apply the contextual documentation help algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the contextual help algorithm in a programming language.
+Write an implementation of the contextual documentation help algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.

 ---